To find out more, including how to control cookies, see here:

 Red flag issues

-The ten behaviors listed above are all essential to maintaining feelings of love.
+The ten behaviors listed above are all essential to not fall out of love.
 If you are missing any one and cannot get it started, it is a red flag issue.
-For example, you may not be able to date because your spouse will not date you.
+For example, you may not be able to date because your spouse refuses to date you.
 It won’t be long before the other things tumble.
 Same goes for any of the other things on the list.

 Is the love already gone?

 If you have fallen out of love and are finding it hard to do these loving things, it may be because your spouse is continuing to do some harmful behavior.
 So your mind prevents you from feeling in love in order to protect you.
 Or, it may be because you have already been rejected by your spouse.
 Either of these reasons is cause for great concern and for action–but not for despair.